OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/arbos-releases/arbos31.md

 ### Additional requirement for Arbitrum Orbit chains who wish to enable Fast Withdrawals

 After you have upgraded your Orbit chain to ArbOS 31 "Bianca" (i.e. you have fully completed [Step 3 in the "How to upgrade ArbOS on your Orbit chain" guide](../../launch-orbit-chain/how-tos/arbos-upgrade.md#step-3-schedule-the-arbos-version-upgrade) for your Orbit chain), please follow [these additional instructions](https://github.com/OffchainLabs/orbit-actions/tree/main/scripts/foundry/fast-confirm) in the `orbit-actions` repository to deploy the Safe contract for the fast confirmation committee and set the Safe contract to be both the validator and fast confirmer on your rollup.
+Note that Fast Withdrawals is disabled by default unless explicitly set up and enabled by the Orbit chain owner/maintainer.

 ### Reference links for ArbOS 30 Bianca